 Where to stay in Queenstown

 Hotels – As mentioned above, the Airbnb I booked is no longer active but here are some similar options in the same area.
-Basically, you’d want to stay near Frankton Road for the view I posted above (click here for the general area).
+You’d want to stay near Frankton Road for the view I posted above (click here for the general area).
 These accommodations are 5-10 minutes’ drive to town so I would only recommend it if you are driving.

 Budget Options – If you are looking for budget options, you can look at the following hostels.
 It might not have a spectacular view like the one I posted, but it will be right in the middle of town and close to amenities.